paulmotey/sdlglxo/README.md

 | branch | *linuxsdl*  | *master* |

-This program uses SDL2 libraries and shows RGB solid colors and then a rotating image, It uses Mingw to compile with Eclipse, make on Windows is broken because of library structure (may be my fault by improper installation)
+This program uses SDL2 libraries and shows RGB solid colors and then a rotating image, It uses MinGW to compile with Eclipse, make on Windows is broken because of library structure (may be my fault by improper installation)